AidanLDev/configs/tmux/cheat-sheet.md

 If you get a permission denied it usually means the script doesn't have execute permissions which can be fixed with:
 `chmod +x <scriptName>.sh`

+# Using the tmuxinator package to manage tmux

+Tmuxinator gives us a nice environment for creating and managing tmux sessions.
+To install it first make sure you have ruby `ruby -v`, if not download it with `sudo apt-get install ruby` `gem install tmuxinator`

+- `tmuxinator open <projectName>` - Create a new tmuxinator project